Wangan Midnight: Anime

-At the 2007 Tokyo Anime Fair, OB Planning announced the production of an animated series based on the manga, and aired on a pay-per-view channel of Animax in June 2007.
+At the 2007 Tokyo Anime Fair, OB Planning announced the production of an animated series based on the manga.
 The series was co-produced by OB Planning, A.C.G.T., and Pastel, under the direction of Tsuneo Tominaga.
-The anime consists of twenty-six episodes.
+It aired for 26 episodes on a pay-per-view channel of Animax from June to September 2007.
 The opening theme for the series is "Lights and Anymore" by TRF and the ending theme is "Talkin' Bout Good Days" by Mother Ninja.